anthonyrodrigues443/Data-Analysis-Projects/README.md

 # EDA-Data-Analysis-Projects
 Seaborn, Plotly, Matplotlib, Numpy, Pandas,SQL,
-## important I believe Plotly visuals arent supported by Github thus youre unable to view all the graphs please refer to BI report where the visuals are exported from the notebook itself
+## Important Plotly visuals aren't supported by Github thus you're unable to view all the graphs please download and run the file on your local pc and youll be able to visualize it all